 (2) Strips of 2.5″ x 20″ fabric in dark color

 Optional: If you have a set of pre-cut strips (don’t we all!), these work well, too.
 One thing to remember is that pre-cut strip rolls generally have fewer low volume (light color value) fabrics and more medium value fabrics.
 If you go this route, you may want to have a roll of lighter value strips.
-Also, when sewing pre-cut strips with a pinked edge, your sewing foot should align with the outside point-y edge.
+Also, when sewing pre-cut strips with a pinked edge, your sewing foot should align with the sawtooth edge.

 Sewing the Strips Together

 It is essential that you use a scant 1/4″ seam allowance when sewing your fabric strips together.
 This will ensure that the smaller units you cut from your strip sets are uniform in size.
 This will be important when you start connecting them to make a quilt.

 Pressing is equally important.
 Once you’ve sewn together a pair of fabric strips, set the seam with an iron then then press the seam allowance towards the darker fabric.
 Make sure there are no creases in the seam line.

 Once the strips are connected and pressed, it’s a good idea to make sure all of the connected strips are the same size.
 Do this by laying an acrylic ruler along a seam and verifying the strips are all the same size.

 If using pre-cut strips, I recommend using a Walking Foot to sew the strips together since these are usually cut on the crosswise grain.
 They will have a little stretch which can lead to bowing.